Photomatix for Linux User Manual

 If you took the photos hand-held, the default option hand-held is suitable in most cases.
 The taken on a tripod option is appropriate when the camera barely moved between the bracketed shots, and has the advantage of being faster.

-The taken on a tripod option alignment Preset drop-down menu lets you select pre-defined alignment settings that are appropriate for particular shooting situations.
+The alignment preset drop-down menu lets you select pre-defined alignment settings that are appropriate for particular shooting situations.
 The four presets offered are On Tripod, Hand-held (minimal movement), Hand-held (standard) and Hand-held (large shifts).

 The Include perspective correction option corrects for all types of camera movement, including rotation in all three dimensions, as well as horizontal, vertical, forward, and backward motion.